akyengo-Jr/Life_Expectancy/README.md

    - Compare model coefficients and prediction performance.

 4. **Visualization:**
-   - Plot training loss curve for the custom model (This is very hard to understand sometimes).
+   - Plot training loss curve for the custom model (This is very hard to understand somet imes).
    - Visualize predictions vs. true values for both models.

 ---